MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 After entering your credentials in the web app, you’ll see the **Analytics** page.
 This page provides a sense of the store’s overall performance across the skill-configured zones.

-The page includes a banner at the top that highlights key takeaways from all skill-configured zones.
+The **Analytics** page includes a banner at the top that highlights key takeaways from all skill-configured zones.
 Below the banner, the page displays two visualizations per skill that illustrate general trends for those skills.

 ![Analytics page](media/analytics-1.PNG "Analytics page")